Springvale Stadium Complex

 Hopefully the Council in turn will recognise the value of the considerable voluntary input from a vast number of sporting administrators working hard for our community, which generate an enormous boost to our economic growth.Summary

-The building and development of new complex around the country is adding pressure on the complex to compete for major sporting events.
-This is a threat to Wanganui economy.
+The building and development of new facilities around the country is adding pressure on the complex to compete for major sporting events.
+This is a threat to the Whanganui economy.

 The Sports Centre Committee recognises the need to develop a forward looking programme that through the Business Plan and aided by Council will assess the needs of the community, protect the valuable asset and ensure it continues to develop.

-This complex is used and enjoyed by a large cross section of the Wanganui Community.
+This complex is used and enjoyed by a large cross section of the Whanganui Community.